We needed to rejuvenate our boat windows or else we were going to have to replace them. The pictures just don’t show the full difference.

 There.
 You’re done.
 But now you’ll need curtains so your neighbors can’t see in.

 I got Prism Polish on Amazon — I’ve never seen it in a store.
 The 6 ounce container has enough for all our windows, but I’ll be needing more to do our stainless.
 The 16-ounce is a little better deal.
-(They also make a liquid version; the links below are the paste, which is what I used.)
+(NOTE: I can no longer find the smaller sizes of the paste on Amazon.
+They also make a liquid version; the links below are the paste, which is what I used.)
 The company says it’s also good for removing cloudiness on isinglass but I haven’t tried it.

 *Don’t use ammonia, alcohol, bleach, gasoline or acetone on Lexan windows.
 That’s right – no Windex, which contains ammonia.
 It can cause cloudiness — what you’re trying to get rid of!
 Dish soap and water is best.